 Senior Spelling Bee

-Enthusiastic spellers are encouraged to join us for the annual Senior Spelling Bee which is a “school level” contest for in the Scripps National Spelling Bee.
+Enthusiastic spellers are encouraged to join us for the annual Senior Spelling Bee, which is a “school level” contest for the Scripps National Spelling Bee.
+Read below for more information.

+The Senior Bee is held in the winter quarter each year at Compass’s learning center in Herndon.
+The contest will be oral questions and responses following the format, rules, and guidelines of the national Scripps Spelling Bee program.
 The Compass winner will advance to the Fairfax County spelling bee each spring.

-Format The contest will be oral questions and responses following the format, rules, and guidelines of the national Scripps Spelling Bee program.

-Champion The Compass Senior Bee Champion will be invited to represent Compass and participate in the Fairfax County Spelling Bee in the spring.
+- The Compass Senior Bee Champion will be invited to represent Compass and participate in the Fairfax County Spelling Bee in the spring.
 In the event the Champion is unable to participate at the county level, the Compass runner-up will be invited to participate.